Jmartinetel/Macarta_test/README.md

 - data/: Contains the raw data.

--graphs/: Contains all tghe graphs.
+- graphs/: Contains all the graphs.

--reports/: COntains the final presentation.
+- reports/: Contains the final presentation.

 - munge/: Contains the initial data processing script.
 This script exports and generate the clean dataset used in the analyses.